-Current members: DUES are DUE!
-It’s now time to renew your membership in NHHA for 2019.
-Please pay online or mail your check for $300 to NHHA, PO Box 800874, Dallas, TX 75380.
+Interested in joining?
+Join now at a pro-rated amount and enjoy benefits through the rest of 2019.
+Please pay online or mail your check for $200 to NHHA, PO Box 800874, Dallas, TX 75380.
 Thanks for your support!

 The Northwood Hills Homeowners Association Annual Meeting was held on Tuesday, February 13, 2018 at Fretz Park Recreation Center, adjacent to the Library.
 Meet & Greet & Find Your Seat began at 6:30pm, with light refreshments available.
 Annual Meeting agenda items included a presentation of the 2018 Budget for membership vote; introduction and election of Board Members; and updates from crime and security, beautification, and membership chairpersons.
 Representatives from Top Gun Security and our City Council Member, Lee Kleinman, were on hand to provide updates and answer questions.
 A general question and answer session followed the business meeting.
 If you have questions about the meeting, please email them to the President.